rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenEnchiladaSoup.rst

 Directions
 ----------

-1. Combine 1 1/2 teaspoons paprika, 11 1/2 teaspoons garlic powder,
+1. Combine 1 1/2 teaspoons paprika, 1 1/2 teaspoons garlic powder,
    cayenne, cumin, onion powder and 1 teaspoon of the salt in a small bowl, mix well.
 2. Put chicken in a large zippered bag, and flatten chicken to a wide, even thickness.
 3. Heat a cast iron pan to high.
 Lightly oil both sides of chicken, season really well with mix, (turn on your stove fan) and put into the pan.
-   Let cook until dark on both sides, and cooked to 160 degrees - remove, set aside and when cool, dice up.
+   Let cook until dark on both sides, and cooked to 160F - remove, set aside and when cool, dice up.
 4. Heat a tablespoon of oil in a medium pot, and add the onions and jalapenos, stir a couple minutes until just beginning to soften.